bottlerocket-os/bottlerocket/variants/README.md

 The [aws-k8s-1.15](aws-k8s-1.15/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
 It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant is compatible with Kubernetes 1.14, 1.15, and 1.16 clusters.

+### aws-k8s-1.16: Kubernetes 1.16 node

+The [aws-k8s-1.16](aws-k8s-1.16/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
+It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant is compatible with Kubernetes 1.15, 1.16, and 1.17 clusters.

 ### aws-dev: Development build

 The [aws-dev](aws-dev/Cargo.toml) variant has useful packages for local development of the OS.